 The Argument of Language and Pronunciation

-To be honest, when you browse Facebook groups for ESL teachers, a lot of non-natives calling themselves “English teachers” have poor English language skills and cannot write a single sentence without errors in their grammar, punctuation, capitalization.
+To be honest, when you are browsing Facebook groups for ESL teachers, a lot of non-natives calling themselves “English teachers” have poor English language skills and cannot write a single sentence without errors in their grammar, punctuation, capitalization.

 The Argument of Experience